Matt Holmes (Royal Marines officer): Military career

 Holmes became commanding officer of 42 Commando Battle Group on 27 March 2006 and deployed to Afghanistan with his unit on Operation Herrick V, in support of NATO multinational operations in Helmand Province with the backing of Afghan government, from September 2006.
-For his leadership in Afghanistan, he was awarded the Distinguished Service Order in July 2007, while under his command 42 Commando was awarded one Conspicuous Gallantry Cross, seven Military Crosses and seven Mentions in Despatches.
+For his leadership in Afghanistan, he was appointed a Companion of the Distinguished Service Order in July 2007, while under his command 42 Commando was awarded one Conspicuous Gallantry Cross, seven Military Crosses and seven Mentions in Despatches.
 In December 2009 he served as military assistant to the Vice-Chief of the Defence Staff, the deputy to the professional head of the British Armed Forces, during the 2010 Strategic Defence and Security Review, a major review of UK defence strategy.
 Holmes completed the postgraduate Higher Command and Staff Course in 2012 at the Defence Academy in Shrivenham.